This hummus is as awesome as it sounds. Every time I make this appetizer, the bowl gets emptied really fast. It’s nutty, smooth and creamy.

-There are a couple of unique ingredients in this hummus that will have your guests going back to the bowl for another dip.
+There are a couple of unique ingredients in this hummus that will have your guests going back to the bowl for more.
 This could be the best hummus recipe out there and I’m happy to share it with you.
-Try it and tell me what you think.
-I hope you like it too.

 My avo smash is also a crowd pleaser.
-You can find that recipe on the blog too.
-Just enter avo smash in the search bar.
+You can find that recipe here.
 Both dips are vegan friendly.

 The best hummus ever!

 - 2-3 tbsp almond milk or cashew milk (or water)

 - 3 tbsp extra virgin olive oil, plus more for drizzling on top

 - 1 tbsp tahini, (or 1 tbsp peanut butter)